darvari/LMSA/README.md

 - **Smart URL Construction**: Completely refactored API calls to use a centralized `getServerUrl()` function, ensuring consistent protocol and port handling across all requests
 - **Domain Name Support**: Added support for domain names in addition to IP addresses
 - **Automatic Protocol Detection**: The app now detects if a URL includes protocols (http/https) and adjusts settings accordingly
+- **Authentication Support**: Added optional username/password authentication for secure remote access to LM Studio servers
+  - Can be toggled on/off for both remote and local connections
+  - Credentials are stored securely in localStorage
+  - Multiple account support with different servers
 - **Smart Port Handling**:
   - Ports are omitted for standard protocols (port 80 for HTTP, port 443 for HTTPS) to prevent browser redirect issues
   - Default port 443 is automatically used when SSL is enabled